Cost of Laying Turf

 Cost of Landscaper

-Research of landscaping costs across Britain shows that the daily rate can fluctuate between £100 and £400, or £15-£50 per hour.
+Research of landscaping costs across the UK shows that the daily rate can fluctuate between £100 and £400, or £15 to £50 per hour.

-On the basis that a landscape gardener would lay on average 33m2 of turf per day, including all the preparation.
+On the basis that a landscape gardener would lay on average 33m² of turf per day, including all the preparation, that means that 1m² of turf will cost approximately £3 to £13, with standard ground preparation.

-State of current garden: all the prices in this article have assumed one thing – that your existing garden is either already grass or another type of blank canvas which just needs digging, preparing, then laying.
+All the prices are based on the assumption that your existing garden is either already grass, or another type of blank canvas, which just needs digging, preparing, and then laying.

 Timeline

-If you’re looking to keep a tight hold on your purse-strings, a longer deadline will save you money in the long term
+A longer deadline will save you money in the long term.

 How Much Work You’re Prepared To Do